 Mobile scams: How to identify them and protect yourself

-October is National Cyber Security Awareness month.
 Identity Theft is one of the most dangerous threats on the Internet Landscape.
 If a cybercriminal gains access to your financial information, it can be a potential catastrophe.
-Here we outline how you can keep your personal data protected from prying eyes.
-This is part 6 in a series of blog posts we will be publishing on various topics aimed at educating you on how to stay protected on today’s Internet landscape.
+In this post we’ll outline how you can keep your personal data protected from prying eyes.

-According to CNN.com, 55% of the Internet’s traffic is from mobile devices.
+In today’s world, much of Internet’s traffic is from mobile devices.
 This makes mobile users just as much of a target as computer users.
 Mobile scams and malware are on the rise, and scammers are evolving to get smarter at tricking you into giving up your data.
-Here we outline the many different types of mobile scams and the best ways you can identify them and keep your data safe.
+Review the many different types of mobile scams below and the best ways to identify them and keep your data safe.

 Ways You Can Spot A Fake Mobile App: